Arc International

 147.89.
 Consider further measures for the protection and integration of LGBT individuals, and for the elimination of all discriminatory treatment on the grounds of sexual orientation or gender identity (Argentina);

 147.90.
-Lobby for and implement comprehensive anti-discrimination legislation to provide protection for the rights of LGBT persons (United States of America);
+Lobby for and implement comprehensive anti-discrimination legislation to provide protection for the rights of LGBT persons (United States of America).

 V. Adoption of the Report

-The report of the working group is due to be adopted at the 22nd regular session of the Human Rights Council in March 2013.
+The report of the working group was adopted at the 22nd regular session of the Human Rights Council in March 2013.

 VI.
 Further information